qianxi0410/gcu/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --modfile value, -m value  Path to go.mod file. (default: ".")
    --stable, -s   Only fetch stable version. (default: true) --cached, -c   Use cached version if available. (default: false) --all, -a      Upgrade all dependencies without asking. (default: false) --rewrite, -w  Rewrite all dependencies to latest version in your project. (default: true) --safe         Only minor and patch releases are checked and updated. (default: false) --size value   Number of items to show in the select list. (default: 10) --tidy, -t     Tidy up your go.mod working file. (default: true) --help, -h     show help (default: false)
 ```